SuchirK/suchirk.github.io/content/research/_index.md

 title: "Research, Writing & Projects"
 ---

+# Research, Writing & Projects

 For more details on my background, head over to the **CV** section of the webpage.

 Below is a selection of academic writings, policy briefs, and independent projects I authored or contributed to.

 Supervising professors and institutions are acknowledged where relevant.

 ---